kragen/derctuo/prate-thoughts.md

-When two *peers* are talking about a journal --- later we shall discuss how this may come to pass --- which is identified by a *hash* of the journal's public key, they can ask one question:
+When two *peers* are talking about a journal --- later we shall discuss how this may come to pass --- which is identified by a *hash* of the journal’s public key, they can ask one question:

 - Please send me pages N and up from journal X, up to a maximum of M bytes.